 8) Run The Jewels 3 – Run The Jewels

 Disses, heavy bass, and precise scratching fueled by social injustice and the game is the heart of this album.
-Killer Mike as social activist and political advocate is an interesting feature of this album.
+In fact killer Mike as social activist and political advocate is an interesting and nevertheless feature of this album.

 7) Everybody – Logic

 This album covers the milestones and obstacles Logic has encountered on his road to stardom.
 He talks about his biracial background in depth, and understandably continues to show humility and vulnerability while speaking uncomfortable truths.